Joining NUAST16 in Year 12

 Enrichment and Wider Skills

 Enrichment activities include national and international competitions that challenge the skills of young engineers and scientists.
-Beyond specific enrichment activities, NUAST’s unique links with local and national employers and the University of Nottingham mean that every month there is a range of speakers, educational visits and industry challenges available across the curriculum.
+Beyond specific enrichment activities, NUAST16’s unique links with local and national employers and the University of Nottingham mean that every month there is a range of speakers, educational visits and industry challenges available across the curriculum.

 Greenpower Challenge